sbastidasr/Notebooks/js.md

 ## Functions

-- First class objects.
+-First class objects.
-- work like any other value
+-work like any other value
-- inherit from object, can store name value pairs
-- Called lambda in other languages.
+-inherit from object, can store name value pairs -Called lambda in other languages.
-- It is secure.
+-It is secure.
-- **Static Scoping** Inner functions have access to the params of the functions it is contained in.
+-**Static Scoping** Inner functions have access to the params of the functions it is contained in.
-- **closure** The variable still have access to the parents values, even if the parent doesn't exist anymore (has returned); has access to it, IS NOT A COPY.
+-**closure** The variable still have access to the parents values, even if the parent doesn't exist anymore (has returned); has access to it, IS NOT A COPY.

 Each function has it's own scope.
 Are local vars to the function. (meaning that multiple calls to the same method will not mess with each other.)